Skip to main content Accessibility Statement

 Money Talk is a podcast brought to you by PFCU where we will share tips and tricks and talk to the experts on all things finance related.
 Join us as we cover everything from credit and loans to cyber security and careers.
 No matter where you are in life, PFCU is here for you.

-Hi everyone, I’m your host Maddy and I’m so excited to have you here for this episode.
-We’re going to talk about credit score.
-Now I know this is a topic that probably doesn’t drum up a lot of excitement but it’s one that’s always in our faces.
-It seems like you can’t talk about money or finances without hearing about credit score and I get it, how can a number be so important?
-In this episode and in the next couple of episodes, I’m going to answer that question.
+Hi everyone, I’m your host Maddy with PFCU’s Money Talk Podcast.
+For this episode, I want to cover some basics about credit score.
+I know that this topic isn’t the most exciting but it’s one that is always in our faces.
+It seems like you can’t talk about money or finances without hearing about credit score.
+So, you might be wondering how can a number be so important?
+I’m going to answer that question.

-So now that we’ve gone over what a credit score is, let’s talk about what a credit score looks like.
-Credit scores typically range from 300-850, a higher number is a better score.
-And just a quick fun fact for you.
-Okay, guys, I don’t know fun it actually is but just a quick fact.
-According to Experian in the year 2019, the average credit score in the United States was 703 and 703 is actually labeled as a good score.
-This is up from 701 in 2018 and 693 five years ago.
-Scores can fall anywhere in the categories from exceptional or excellent to very poor depending on the number.
-And if you’re curious where your score falls, you can look up Vantage Score or FICO score to find out.
-These are the two most popular scoring models that lenders use and they do calculate their scores a little bit differently meaning that your score will likely not be the same between the two models.
-Now it’s not going to be a huge difference, if you have a great score with one model, you’re going to have a great score with the other, it might just be a few points different.
+So, what does a credit score look like?
+Typically, they range from 300-850, a higher number is a better score.
+According to Experian in the year 2023, the average credit score in the United States was 715 which is labeled as a good score.
+This is up from 714 in 2022 and 703 five years ago.
+When I say that the score is labeled as a good score, scores can fall anywhere in the categories from exceptional or excellent to very poor or good depending on the number.
+You can look up Vantage Score or FICO score to find out where your score falls.
+Vantage and FICO score are the two most popular scoring models that lenders use and they calculate their scores a little bit differently, so that just means that your score will likely not be the exact same between the two models but probably only by a few points.
 And keep in mind that even though a higher number is better, this doesn’t necessarily mean that there’s a hard cut off on who lenders will or will not lend money to.
-It depends on a lot of factors and variables in addition to your credit score and credit report.
+It depends on a whole lot of factors and variables in addition to your credit score and credit report.

 Money Talk is a podcast brought to you by PFCU.
 PFCU offers many products and services to fit your needs, from our various loan and account options to our team of financial coaches to help you reach your goals.
 Make sure to take advantage of the many conveniences PFCU offers such as the mobile app, mobile wallets, bill pay and more.
 Visit our website at pfcu the number four me dot com to learn more.
 PFCU is an equal housing lender and is federally insured by the NCUA .